Graduate Admissions for Experimental Psychology

 Minorities and other underrepresented groups.
 We do not require the GRE Psychology Subject Test.

-Graduate student applicants must apply to BOTH the Graduate School and the Department of Psychology.
-The entire application process is completed online, and is initiated by clicking the Graduate School link above.
+Students should apply to the psychology graduate programs through the Graduate School.
+The entire application process is completed online, and is initiated by clicking the Graduate School link.
 Detailed instructions are presented below and should be followed carefully.
 There is a checklist at the end of this document to make sure your application includes all required materials.

 Instructions for Applying to the Ph.D.
 Program in Experimental Psychology